.

 GORDON PARSONS

-Gordon Parsons was born in Paddington, an eastern suburb of Sydney in 1926, and moved with his parents to Cooks Creek near Bellingen, NSW, in 1929.
-At age 14, he left his parents' farm and subsequently worked as a sleeper-cutter.
-Around this time, he entered a well-known radio talent quest, Terry Dear’s Australian Amateur Hour, and was awarded second prize.
-Regal Zonophone Records, as a result of hearing him on Amateur Hour, recorded six songs with him in 1946.
-As a performer, he then toured widely in rural Australia with a number of travelling shows, including Goldwyn Brothers Circus.
-While touring he met and married his first wife, Zelda, of the Ashton's Circus family.
-They had a daughter (Gail) in 1949, but the marriage soon ended.
+Gordon Parsons was born in 1926 in Paddington, a suburb in eastern Sydney, and moved with his parents to Cooks Creek near Bellingen, NSW, in 1929.
+At 14, he left the family farm to work as a sleeper-cutter.
+Around then, he entered Terry Dear’s Australian Amateur Hour, a popular radio talent quest, earning second prize.
+Impressed by his performance, Regal Zonophone Records recorded six of his songs in 1946.
+He went on to tour extensively through rural Australia with various travelling shows, including the Goldwyn Brothers Circus.
+During his travels, he met and married his first wife, Zelda, from the Ashton’s Circus family.
+They welcomed a daughter, Gail, in 1949, though the marriage ended soon after.

-He continued to tour regularly with major country acts such as Slim Dusty, Chad Morgan, and Tex Morton, and between tours went bush to write more songs, fish, and do menial farm work.
-He changed labels and recorded on John Mystrey's.
-(Australian label founded in the late 1940's by Lester Basil Sinclair (aka John Mystery) who was well known for his Australian publications of children's books.
-In 1956, someone handed Parsons a scrap of paper with the words of a poem, "A Pub Without Beer" (written in 1943 by Queensland farmer Dan Sheahan, on finding that his local pub, the Day Dawn Hotel in Ingham, QLD, had been drunk dry by US servicemen stationed in the area), and suggested that it might be a basis for a song.
+He kept touring with major country stars like Slim Dusty, Chad Morgan, and Tex Morton, and between tours would head bush to write songs, fish, and do odd farm jobs.
+He switched labels and began recording with John Mystery’s, an Australian label founded in the late 1940s by Lester Basil Sinclair (aka John Mystery), known for publishing children’s books.
+In 1956, someone handed Parsons a scrap of paper with the words to a poem, ''A Pub Without Beer'' (written in 1943 by Queensland farmer Dan Sheahan after finding his local pub, the Day Dawn Hotel in Ingham, QLD, had been drunk dry by US servicemen stationed nearby), suggesting it could be turned into a song.

-Parsons wrote "A Pub With No Beer", fleshing the poem out with word-portraits of patrons of his own local pub, the Cosmopolitan Hotel at the tiny settlement of Taylors Arm, about 25 km inland from Macksville, NSW.
-Slim Dusty heard the song while touring with Parsons, and he asked if he could record it as a novelty filler for his upcoming 1957 recording date, as he was one song short of the required four.
-Dusty's recording was released as the B-side of his 78 rpm release, "Saddle Boy", and much to Slim's surprise, the B-side was soon getting huge airplay, particularly on Sydney radio station 2UE.
-In 1958 it became a massive hit all over Australia and remains the first and only 78 to be certified an Australian gold record.
-In 1959, it reached #3 in the UK and #1 in Ireland, as well as becoming popular in Canada and the USA.
-Besides Regal Zonophone Gordon recorded on other labels including Hadley, Columbia and Selection.
-In 1978, he married his third wife, Jeanette, and they settled in Sydney.
+Parsons wrote ''A Pub With No Beer,'' expanding the poem with vivid portraits of patrons from his local pub, the Cosmopolitan Hotel in the small settlement of Taylors Arm, about 25 km inland from Macksville, NSW.
+Slim Dusty heard the song while touring with Parsons and asked to record it as a novelty filler for his 1957 session, as he was one song short of the required four.
+Released as the B-side to ''Saddle Boy,'' the track unexpectedly took off, getting heavy airplay, especially on Sydney’s 2UE.
+By 1958, it was a huge hit across Australia, becoming the first and only 78 to earn an Australian gold record.
+In 1959, it climbed to #3 in the UK, topped the charts in Ireland, and gained popularity in Canada and the USA.
+Beyond Regal Zonophone, Gordon recorded with labels like Hadley, Columbia, and Selection.
+In 1978, he married his third wife, Jeanette, and they made their home in Sydney.

-In 1979 Parsons was inducted into the Hands of Fame in Tamworth and then elevated to the Roll of Renown.
-His wax likeness was part of a collection at the Gallery of Stars Wax Museum in Tamworth.
-In 1990 he was hnducted into Rocky Page’s Hall of Fame and Avenue of Honour in Barmera, SA.
-Parsons died on 17 August 1990, at age 63, and is buried in Pinegrove Cemetery.
+In 1979, Parsons was inducted into the Hands of Fame in Tamworth and later elevated to the Roll of Renown.
+His wax figure became part of the Gallery of Stars Wax Museum collection in Tamworth.
+In 1990, he was inducted into Rocky Page’s Hall of Fame and Avenue of Honour in Barmera, SA.
+Parsons died on 17 August 1990 at the age of 63 and is buried in Pinegrove Cemetery.

 SINGLES